Can Querying for Bias Leak Protected Attributes? Achieving Privacy With Smooth Sensitivity: Problem Setup

-\textbf{Problem Statement:} Institutions often adopt a separation between the model developers and the compliance team to ensure anti-discrimination and privacy laws are met.
-The model developers do not have access to protected attributes and therefore cannot train with them.
+Institutions often adopt a separation between the model developers and the compliance team to ensure anti-discrimination and privacy laws are met.
+The model developers do not have access to protected attributes and therefore cannot use them for training.
 The compliance team, however, has access to the entire dataset, but only for auditing purposes.
 In our setting, the model developers train $m$ different classifiers $h_i(\cdot)$ with $i\in [m]$ on the training dataset.
-For the fairness assessment of these models before deployment, the model developers are allowed to test for algorithmic bias by querying the compliance team for certain fairness metrics on the test dataset $\mathcal{S}=(X,Y,A)$ (see Section~\ref{setting}).
+For the fairness assessment of these models before deployment, the model developers are allowed to test for algorithmic bias by querying the compliance team for certain fairness metrics on the test dataset $\mathcal{S}=(X,Y,A)$.
 Note that the classifier $h_i(\cdot)$ is only a function of the input $x_j$ and not the protected attributes $a_j$.
-The fairness metrics that the model developers can query for includes the statistical parity gap, and equal opportunity gap as well as their absolute values.
+The fairness metrics that the model developers can query for includes the statistical parity gap, and equal opportunity gap as well as their absolute values (see system model in Figure \ref{fig:sysmodel}).
 The main question that we ask in this work is: Is this technique of querying for fairness metrics effective in keeping the protected attributes hidden from the model developers?
 Or in general, \textit{does querying for fairness leak protected attributes?} And if so, how can one answer queries without leaking protected attributes?

+\begin{remark} The approach outlined in this paper can be extended to a scenario with an institution (that trains a model without access to protected attributes) and an external fairness auditing team, e.g., in \cite{yan2022active}.
+The auditing team has access to the entire data for the purpose of evaluating the bias of the models and is responsible for informing the model developers on whether their deployed model passes fairness tests based on some fairness metric.
+In this setting, our concern is whether auditing for fairness compromise and leak the protected attributes to the institution. \end{remark}